Harzah2/bbcode/README.txt

   - Download the BBCode module from http://drupal.org/project/bbcode

-  - Copy bbcode.module, bbcode-help.inc and bbcode-filter.inc to your modules
-    directory (suggestion: create a subdirectory .../modules/bbcode/)
+  - Create a .../modules/bbcode/ subdirectory and copy the files into it.

   - Enable the module as usual from Drupal's admin pages (Administer » Modules)